georgian-io/genai-bootcamp/README.md

 You can find the content from previous bootcamps in the [releases](https://github.com/georgian-io/genai-bootcamp/releases) page.
 The table below also links you to all our bootcamps, workshops, and other events directly.

 IMPORTANT: Please note code in the linked repositories are provided as-is from the dates of the respective bootcamps.
 All code provided in those pages is for illustrative purposes only.
-Dependent libraries have since been updated and current versions may contain vulnerabilities.
+Dependent libraries may have updated since then and versions in the linked repositories may contain vulnerabilities.
 We do NOT recommend running the code in the archive.

 | Date    | Event                                                                                           | Link                                                                                |
 | ------- | ----------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- |